-DISCUSSION.
-Openness is one of the characteristics that contributes to cross cultural competence.
-As it is not covered in the guidebook due to time and space constraints, openness is discussed in this resource to inform military professionals of its importance not only to enhancing their cross-cultural competence but also to their overall success in life-long learning and individual development.
+Openness is one of the characteristics that contributes to cross-cultural competence, but as it is not covered in this guidebook due to time and space constraints, the authors recommend Roberts's article.
+He informs military professionals of the importance of openness not only for enhancing cross-cultural competence but also to overall success in life-long learning and individual development.
 In this article, the author discusses, among many other things, how openness is a necessary disposition for perspective-taking and managing ambiguity and is associated with human creativity.
 The author notes on pages 16-17,

-An attitude of openness is a permanent orientation: as unfinished beings, we should, Freire believed, always be open to new ways of understanding the world, new approaches to addressing old problems, new forms of learning, and new modes of communication. ...
+An attitude of openness is a permanent orientation: as unfinished beings, we should, Freire believed, always be open to new ways of understanding the world, new approaches to addressing old problems, new forms of learning, and new modes of communication. . . .
 To be open in our orientation to education, and to human life more generally, is to accept that the world (including the inner world of thoughts and feelings) is undergoing constant change.
 Transformation thus becomes not merely possible but one of the defining features of our existence.
 A commitment to openness, for Freire, also implies a willingness to not only live with but actively embrace uncertainty (Freire, 1997a, 1998a, 2007).
 He also discusses how education is fundamental to helping humans overcome their cultural conditioning that can serve as blinders, inhibiting deeper understanding and continued individual enlightenment.
 This philosophical discussion of openness serves as a concise resource for military professionals to reference to deepen their understanding of this critical disposition.